 - Route 91 Harvest Festival attack in Las Vegas

 - Borderline Bar & Grill shooting in Thousand Oaks

 Tiroteo en el bar Borderline Bar & Grill de Thousand Oaks

-The California Victim Compensation Program (CalVCP) can help pay bills and expenses that result from certain violent crimes.
+The California Victim Compensation Board (CalVCB) can help pay bills and expenses that result from violent crime.
 Victims of crime who have been injured or have been threatened with injury may be eligible for help.

 For victim assistance in your area, find your local Victim Witness Assistance Center.Esta página en Español »